 Thank you very much!
 We definitely didn’t think that we would win when we applied.
 There was an open call for festival awards and we just thought: “Ok, let’s just try and see what happens”.
-Because we believe that festival idea is quite unique and creative so why not to apply and let more people know about the festival.
+Because we believe that festival idea is quite unique and creative so why not apply and let more people know about the festival.

 We had 5 pop up cinemas in an old bread bakery factory, greenhouse, BMX museum, student bar and old beer brewery basement.
-In total we had 15 movies for screening.
+In total, we had 15 movies for screening.

-+Can you describe a bit the participants of the event- what kind of crowd the event attracts?
+Can you describe a bit the participants of the event- what kind of crowd the event attracts?

-This is event for youngsters and young families with kids who enjoy cultural entertainment and time which is spent together and they are not up for competitions, they just want to enjoy the time together.
+This is an event for youngsters and young families with kids who enjoy cultural entertainment and time which is spent together and they are not up for competitions, they just want to enjoy the time together.
 The festival is very family-friendly.

-+Did you have any foreign performers/ speakers /special guests?
+Did you have any foreign performers/ speakers /special guests?
 Who?

 No, we didn`t have any foreign speakers, just local ones.
 But they all were incredible.
-For example, we had a storytelling afternoon were we had two gentlemen who had travelled to Siberia in 80s with their bikes.
+For example, we had a storytelling afternoon were we had two gentlemen who had traveled to Siberia in the 80s with their bikes.
 Imagine how crazy it was in those times.
 They have also written a book about their travels.

-+How many people were involved in producing the event and how many for the game?
+How many people were involved in producing the event and how many for the game?

 The core team is 4 people and then we have many helpers during the preparation time of Kino Pedalis.

 Rolands Melbardis – a creator of Kino Pedalis and he is also responsible for routes, questions and games.
-But he have also 2 or 3 helpers.
+But he has also 2 or 3 helpers.
 Gundega Gulbe – a Project manager, Liena Kreišmane and Elīna Megne – PR and Communications.

 Planning starts around November but active communication and all the ideas are finalized and put together 3-4 months before the event.
 We spend a lot of energy and time also on events marketing and promo activities.

 Loquiz helped to make an ordinary bicycle route much more interesting and interactive.
-It also plays a role of a tourist guide during the game.
+It also plays the role of a tourist guide during the game.
 Because many questions are located near the touristic or interesting objects and with the help of questions we can tell more about them.
 And also if the route goes by the main road we are able to warn participants to be careful.
 We have heard many good words about the game and the combination.

-+Can you describe a bit the routes you had in 2017 and what was the most popular one?
+Can you describe a bit the routes you had in 2017 and what was the most popular one?

-Most popular route is Halfpedal which is around 25 km.
+The most popular route is Halfpedal which is around 25 km.

-+How long were the games?
+How long were the games?
 In the meaning of time, km, questions?

-+Was there a prize(s) for game participants?
+Was there a prize(s) for game participants?
 If yes, then what?